huiyuyie/recipe_calories/README.md

 *Table: Mean calories, average user rating, and mean number of tags for recipes in each preparation time range.*

-This group-by table is valuable becuase it reveals how key recipe attributes vary with preparation time, allowing us to compare trends across differencet categories.
+This group-by table is valuable because it reveals how key recipe attributes vary with preparation time, allowing us to compare trends across different categories.
 This table shows that recipes with longer preparation times tend to have higher average calorie counts, but user ratings remain relatively consistent across all time ranges.
 Interestingly, recipes that can be prepared in less than 30 minutes tend to have the most tags, possibly reflecting their popularity.
 Summarizing the data in this way helps us uncover meaningful patterbs that would be difficult to observe by looking at individual recipes alone.

 ## Assessment of Missingness